 The main purpose of using a teleconverter is to increase the focal length of your lens.
 Thus, you will get more reach.

-It is better to explain the Lens Extender’s job with an example.
+It is better to explain the working of a Lens Extender with an example.

 Suppose, you are photographing a bird with a Canon 1DX Mark ii (a full-frame camera) with a Canon 500mm f4 L IS II lens.
 You will get an effective focal length of 500mm.